-Keep in mind that lawyers typically haven’t been trained in interviewing techniques, so you may get some odd questions on occasion.
+Keep in mind that lawyers typically haven’t been trained in interviewing techniques so that you may get some odd questions on occasion.
 But, typically, you’ll be asked some or all of the following:

-- How do/did you like law school?
 People ask this question because it’s simple to ask, and it’s an easy weeder question.
 If I’m interviewing someone who tells me with vehemence how much they hated law school, I’m probably not going to hire them for a legal job.
 The only appropriate answer to this question is some variant of, “In general, I enjoyed it and found it challenging.
 Of course, it was tough at times, but I learned enough to make it worthwhile.”
 Don’t be a Pollyanna (no one will believe that you loved every second of law school), but try to be generally upbeat about the experience.

 If you have a job now, be prepared to explain why you’re leaving it.
 “I hate my boss,” is not a good answer.
 Be tactful, and focus on the growth opportunities the new role you’re interviewing for will permit (or focus on some other practical issue, such as the need to move to a new location).
 For example, “I enjoy the work I’m doing now, but I’d like to spend more time in court.
 That’s why this position handling contested child custody battles are perfect for me.”

 Remember that anything on your résumé is fair game for discussion!
 If you list a Law Review Note or even an undergraduate thesis project, be prepared to talk about it in detail.
 If it’s been years since you looked at your Note (or thought about the argument in your Moot Court competition), spend a few minutes getting back up to speed in case it comes up.

 Just kidding!
 You’ll hardly ever be asked substantive law questions in an interview.
 You might encounter “behavioral” questions along the lines of, “Tell me how you’d handle this situation with opposing counsel,” but you’ll almost never be quizzed on legal topics.
 So don’t stress over them.

-Whatever questions you’re asked in your law job interview, stay calm!
+Whatever questions you’re asked in your law job interview, stay calm.
 Most interviewers will be reasonable, but some throwbacks enjoy making candidates squirm.
 If that happens, remember it’s a test, not a personal attack.
 Take a deep breath, focus on the question, and try to give a reasonable response.